Nettle Leaf

 The herb’s natural antihistamine properties make it particularly valuable during allergy seasons.
 Some people find it helps reduce sneezing, congestion, and other seasonal discomforts without the drowsiness of conventional antihistamines.

 When smoked or used in herbal blends, nettle creates a smooth, earthy experience.
 Users often report a calming sensation that helps with relaxation after long days.
-The leaves burn evenly and produce a clean, mild smoke that blends well with other herbs.
+The leaves burn evenly and produce clean, mild smoke that blends well with other herbs.
 Some describe a subtle grounding effect that promotes mental clarity.

 Duration and Onset: